sql-analytics/syncthing/protocol/PROTOCOL.md

  - Bit 0 through 14 are reserved for future use and SHALL be set to zero.

-The hash algorithm is implied by the Hash length.
+The hash algorithm is implied by the FileInfo Hash length.
 Currently, the hash MUST be 32 bytes long and computed by SHA256.

-The Modified time is expressed as the number of seconds since the Unix Epoch (1970-01-01 00:00:00 UTC).
+The FileInfo Modified time is expressed as the number of seconds since the Unix Epoch (1970-01-01 00:00:00 UTC).

 In the rare occasion that a file is simultaneously and independently modified by two devices in the same cluster and thus end up on the same